openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/09-replicas-and-scaling.md

 kubectl get pods -l app=blog --watch
 ```

-The `--watch` option to `kubectl pods` says to monitor the pods over time and show any changes.
+The `--watch` option to `kubectl get pods` says to monitor the pods over time and show any changes.

 Now from another terminal delete one of the `pods`.